Footprint evaluation project

 Footprint Evaluation Community

-The soon to be launched wider Footprint Evaluation Community will be made up of invited and self-selected Footprint enthusiasts from the wider evaluation, natural sciences and sustainability communities who are interested in learning from and contributing to the Footprint project.
-The Footprint Community will receive a Footprint Newsletter, receive access to a private discussion group, and be encouraged to share and amplify the Footprint Evaluation learnings in their wider communities.
-The Footprint Community will be informed of new developments in the Footprint Evaluation Project and invited to share their thoughts, experiences, additional resources.
+The wider Footprint Evaluation Community is made up of invited and self-selected Footprint enthusiasts from the wider evaluation, natural sciences and sustainability communities who are interested in learning from and contributing to the Footprint project.
+Members of the Footprint Community can receive a Footprint Newsletter, receive access to a private discussion group, and are encouraged to share and amplify the Footprint Evaluation learnings in their wider communities.
+The Footprint Community are kept up to date with new developments and outputs in the Footprint Evaluation Initiative and invited to share their thoughts, experiences, additional resources.

 Activities and outputs